CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates what the skill does (remove feature flags while preserving production behavior) and when to use it (flag removal, deleting references, post-rollout cleanup).
-It uses third person voice, includes natural trigger terms developers would use, and occupies a distinct niche that is unlikely to conflict with other skills.
+This is an excellent skill description that clearly communicates a specific, well-scoped capability.
+It uses third person voice, provides concrete actions, includes an explicit 'Use when' clause with natural trigger terms, and occupies a distinct niche that minimizes conflict risk with other skills.

 DimensionReasoningScore